sandeepyadav1478/Transfer-files-from-google-to-terabox-cloud/README.md

  * Terabox [Demo Images are uploaded in terabox process].
   1. Create a download link as shown in images. *After click on that file it will automatically start downloading.*
+  2. Copy that link address and add it to remote upload on Terabox.
+[You can alter download location on terabox.]
+  3. Now your work is done. close everything you opened up.
+Terabox will download it on its server and save in storage.

+     __* *If you get some error in remote upload, then try again.
+Its terabox server error.*__

+## License
+This project is licensed under MIT.
+Contributions to this project are accepted under the same license.